-Christopher J. Walker is a professor of law at Michigan Law.
+Christopher J. Walker is a professor of law at the University of Michigan.
 His research focuses primarily on administrative law, regulation, and law and policy at the agency level.
 He teaches Administrative Law, Civil Procedure, Constitutional Litigation, Federal Courts, Legislation and Regulation, and State and Local Government Law.

-Outside Michigan Law, Professor Walker serves as one of 40 public members of the Administrative Conference of the United States and as past chair of the American Bar Association’s Section of Administrative Law and Regulatory Practice.
+Outside Michigan Law, Walker is a senior fellow at the Administrative Conference of the United States and past chair of the American Bar Association’s Section of Administrative Law and Regulatory Practice.
 He also is a regular blogger at the Yale Journal on Regulation and the section editor for Jotwell’s Administrative Law Section.
 In 2022, he received the Federalist Society’s Joseph Story Award.

 "A Congressional Review Act for the Major Questions Doctrine"